 Here’s a list of all the airline mile programs you can transfer your Starwood points into:

-Our sense is Starwood will remain independent as a points program for the rest of this year and well into 2017.
+Our sense is Starwood will remain independent as a points program for the rest of this year.

-Marriott has said Starwood points are ‘safe,’ so at worst your points will get converted into Marriott Rewards points if the programs merge, and if they do that, they’ll probably do some kind of adjustment to account for the different value of the points.
+Marriott has said Starwood points are ‘safe,’ so at worst your points will get converted into Marriott Rewards points a the 3x rate if the programs merge.

 In a best case scenario, Starwood Preferred Guest stays on its own, and you can continue to use points at attractive Starwood rates after the merger, and maybe even at Marriott hotels.